open-contracting/standard-development-handbook/docs/standard/technical/deployment.rst

 Make sure other tools that use ``libcoveocds`` (like Kingfisher Process and Toucan) are updated to use the new version.

 Many tools will use the default options from the library, and these tools will start using the new version of the schema straight away.
-But if the tool overrides those options with its own options, the tool’s own options may need changing.
+But if the tool overrides those options with its own options, the tool's own options may need changing.

 FAQ
 ---